-Students who do not earn at least a 2.00 cumulative GPA, a 1.85 current GPA, and a 2.00 major GPA are placed on academic probation.
+Students who earn less than a 2.00 cumulative GPA, a 1.85 current term GPA, or a 2.00 major GPA are placed on academic probation.

 Degree-seeking students are required to maintain a satisfactory rate of progress:

 - · Full-time students must earn a minimum of 12 credit hours per semester applicable to their degrees. - Part-time students must maintain a satisfactory rate of progress which will enable them to graduate within 12 academic years after achieving degree-seeking status.